 The link to download the full source code of this tutorial is given below:

-This API tutorial gives you all the working knowledge of calling any API with pure JavaScript.
+This API tutorial gives you all the working knowledge of How to Call a Web API from JavaScript.
 Download the source codes and use it freely in your website.
 Do check my other tutorials to.